 (1) In these regulations, unless the contrary intention appears —

-bicycle means —

-(a) any 2 wheeled vehicle, not being a scooter, that is designed to be propelled solely by human power;

-(b) any 3 wheeled vehicle, intended for use on a road, that is designed to be propelled solely by human power; or
+bicycle means a vehicle with 2 or more wheels that is built to be propelled by human power through a belt, chain or gears (whether or not it has an auxiliary motor) and —

-(c) a 2 wheeled or 3 wheeled vehicle that is a power assisted pedal cycle;
+(a) includes a pedicab, penny-farthing and tricycle; but

+(b) does not include a wheelchair, wheeled recreational device, wheeled toy or any vehicle with an auxiliary motor capable of generating a power output over 200 watts (whether or not the motor is operating);

-Vehicle Standards means the Road Traffic (Vehicle Standards) Rules 2002.
+Vehicle Standards means the Road Traffic (Vehicle Standards) Rules 2002;

+wheeled recreational device has the meaning given in the Road Traffic Code 2000 regulation 3(1);

+wheeled toy has the meaning given in the Road Traffic Code 2000 regulation 3(1).

 (2) Unless the context requires otherwise, a reference in these regulations to the visibility of a light is a reference to its visibility, or its capacity to be visible, under normal atmospheric conditions, at any time between sunset and sunrise.

+[Regulation 3 amended in Gazette 30 Aug 2011 p.
+3515-16.]

 4. Application

 These regulations apply to a bicycle if it is on a road.